kubevirt/containerized-data-importer/README.md

 > NOTE: in GCE the default storage class (named "standard") is a pd and is trigged by omitting the entire `storageClassName` stanza.

-#### Further Configuration

-At this time, the Pod mounts a hostPath volume.
-To mount a Persistent Volume Claim, edit the relevant values in the importer-pod.yaml.
-A PVC and PV spec are planned additions to this project.

 ### Deploy the API Objects

 First, create the Namespace.